vikbert/stackit-symfony-starter/README.md

 make start

 // How to use another invidual symfony project
-// for example: use the symfony demo project (https://github.com/symfony/demo.git) git stash git checkout php-8 rm -rf app/.* app/*
+// for example: use the symfony demo project (https://github.com/symfony/demo.git), that requires PHP8 git stash git checkout php-8 rm -rf app/.* app/*